DevArt002/DevArt002/README.md

-### I am a creative web engineer with demonstrated history, specialized in Frontend and WebGL visualization development.
+### I am a creative web engineer, specialized in Frontend and WebGL development.

 **Skillset**